-The Board of Trustees has adopted Proxy Voting Policies and Procedures (the "Proxy Policies") on behalf of the Trust which has delegated to the Sub-Adviser, subject to the Board of Trustee's continuing oversight the responsibility for voting proxies.
-The Proxy Policies require that the Sub-Adviser vote proxies received in a manner consistent with the best interests of the Fund and its shareholders.
-The Proxy Policies also require the Sub-Adviser to present to the Board of Trustees, at least annually, the Sub-Adviser's Proxy Policies and a record of each proxy voted by the Sub-Adviser on behalf of the Fund, including a report on the resolution of all proxies identified by the Sub-Adviser as involving a conflict of interest.
+The Board of Trustees has adopted Proxy Voting Policies and Procedures (the "Proxy Policies") on behalf of the Trust which has delegated to each Sub-Adviser, subject to the Board of Trustee's continuing oversight the responsibility for voting proxies.
+The Proxy Policies require that each Sub-Adviser vote proxies received in a manner consistent with the best interests of the Fund and its shareholders.
+The Proxy Policies also require each Sub-Adviser to present to the Board of Trustees, at least annually, each Sub-Adviser's Proxy Policies and a record of each proxy voted by each Sub-Adviser on behalf of the Fund, including a report on the resolution of all proxies identified by each Sub-Adviser as involving a conflict of interest.
+Each Sub-Adviser's Proxy Policies are located in Appendix B.

-In the event of a conflict between the interests of the Sub-Adviser and the Fund, the Proxy Policies provide that the conflict may be disclosed to the Board of Trustees or its delegate, who shall provide direction on how to vote the proxy.
+In the event of a conflict between the interests of each Sub-Adviser and the Fund, the Proxy Policies provide that the conflict may be disclosed to the Board of Trustees or its delegate, who shall provide direction on how to vote the proxy.
 The Board of Trustees has delegated this authority to the Independent Trustees, and the proxy voting direction in such a case shall be determined by a majority of the Independent Trustees.